Introduction

 • In XML, they start with a <widget> root element.

-• They are similar to LVGL's built-in Widgets.
+• They are similar to LVGL's built-in widgets.

 • They cannot be loaded from XML at runtime because the custom code cannot be loaded.